Sustainability as a competence

 Since 2014, we have been taking a closer look at our environmental impact and publishing a sustainability report every year.
 This summary provides an overview of our activities in the 2021 financial year.
 For more information you can click through the detailed report or read the executive summary with the key sustainability figures.

 Our company is established throughout Switzerland and in Lyon (F).
-In 2020, we employed an average of 1,128 people at 14 sites, with a female share of around 20%.
+We employed 1,118 people at 14 sites, with a female share of around 20% per 31st of December 2021.
 One of our main concerns is the continuous training and development of our specialists and apprentices.
-In 2020, our employees* completed over 3,840 hours of further training at the internal A+W University.
+In 2021, our employees* completed over 4965 hours of further training at the internal A+W University.

 With our pension fund, managed by employee and employer representatives, we provide for a secure pension plan.
 In the 2021 financial year, the interest rate on retirement assets was an encouraging 7% (minimum interest rate according to BVG 2021: 1%).

 Energy and greenhouse gas emissions

-The commuter mobility survey carried out at the beginning of 2020 showed that the employees of Amstein + Walthert AG cover around 66% of their journeys to work (in km) on public transport and 8% by human-powered transport.
+The commuter mobility survey is carried out all two years and last at the beginning of 2020.
+It showed that the employees of Amstein + Walthert AG cover around 66% of their journeys to work (in km) on public transport and 8% by human-powered transport.
 The remaining 26% is covered by private motorised transport (car, motorbike, etc.).
 This means that the modal split has hardly changed compared with 2017.
 The share of public transport has decreased by 2 percentage points in equal parts in favour of motorised and non-motorised transport.

 «With our know-how, our passion for innovation combined with tradition and values, we make smart contributions to sustainable sites, civil engineering and building construction projects.»